Bailando (Paradisio song)

 "Bailando" ("Dancing" in Spanish) is a song by Belgian group Paradisio.
-It was released in 1996 as the lead single from their debut album, Paradisio.
+It was released in 1996 as the lead single from their debut album, Paradisio (1997).
 The song was produced by Patrick Samoy and Luc Rigaux (a.k.a. the Unity Mixers) and reached number one in Italy, Denmark, Norway, Finland and Sweden.
 It peaked at number two in Belgium.
 In Sweden, it was the best selling single by being triple platinum.
 The song was a hit in most countries across Europe in mid-1997.
+The accompanying music video was filmed in Miami, the US.
 The following year, "Bailando" was covered by Dutch singer Loona; this version reached number one in Germany and Switzerland.

 Critical reception

 In 2012, Porcys listed the song at number 53 in their ranking of "100 Singles 1990–1999", adding, "It turned out that "Bailando", this synonym of the brazen dance of the nineties, is basically an almost perfect configuration of the features and attributes that I intuitively look for in popular music: sensual sexuality, playful foolishness, innocent escapism, thrilling groove and tempting hook."